-Changes in Accounting Policies and Disclosures
+Changes in accounting policies and disclosures

-a.
-New standards and amendments issued and effective from January 1, 2019.
+New standards and amendments issued and effective from January 1, 2020.

-The accounting policies adopted are consistent with those of the previous financial year, except for the adoption of the following new and amended PFRSs which the Corporation adopted effective for annual periods beginning on or after January 1, 2019
+The accounting policies adopted are consistent with those of the previous financial year, except for the adoption of the following new and amended PFRS which the Corporation adopted effective for annual periods beginning on or after January 1, 2020.